Human genome: Human knockouts

+DNA damage

+In each cell of the human body, the human genome experiences, on average, tens of thousands of DNA damages per day.
+These damages can block genome replication or genome transcription, and if they are not repaired or are repaired incorrectly, they may lead to mutations, or other genome alterations in the human genome that threaten cell viability.

 Human genetic disorders

 Most aspects of human biology involve both genetic (inherited) and non-genetic (environmental) factors.
 Some inherited variation influences aspects of our biology that are not medical in nature (height, eye color, ability to taste or smell certain compounds, etc.).
 Moreover, some genetic disorders only cause disease in combination with the appropriate environmental factors (such as diet).
 With these caveats, genetic disorders may be described as clinically defined diseases caused by genomic DNA sequence variation.
 In the most straightforward cases, the disorder can be associated with variation in a single gene.
 For example, cystic fibrosis is caused by mutations in the CFTR gene and is the most common recessive disorder in caucasian populations with over 1,300 different mutations known.

-Disease-causing mutations in specific genes are usually severe in terms of gene function and are fortunately rare, thus genetic disorders are similarly individually rare.
+Disease-causing mutations in specific genes are usually severe in terms of gene function and are rare, thus genetic disorders are similarly individually rare.
 However, since there are many genes that can vary to cause genetic disorders, in aggregate they constitute a significant component of known medical conditions, especially in pediatric medicine.
 Molecularly characterized genetic disorders are those for which the underlying causal gene has been identified.
 Currently there are approximately 2,200 such disorders annotated in the OMIM database.

 Studies of genetic disorders are often performed by means of family-based studies.
 In some instances, population based approaches are employed, particularly in the case of so-called founder populations such as those in Finland, French-Canada, Utah, Sardinia, etc. Diagnosis and treatment of genetic disorders are usually performed by a geneticist-physician trained in clinical/medical genetics.
 The results of the Human Genome Project are likely to provide increased availability of genetic testing for gene-related disorders, and eventually improved treatment.
 Parents can be screened for hereditary conditions and counselled on the consequences, the probability of inheritance, and how to avoid or ameliorate it in their offspring.

 There are many different kinds of DNA sequence variation, ranging from complete extra or missing chromosomes down to single nucleotide changes.
 It is generally presumed that much naturally occurring genetic variation in human populations is phenotypically neutral, i.e., has little or no detectable effect on the physiology of the individual (although there may be fractional differences in fitness defined over evolutionary time frames).
 Genetic disorders can be caused by any or all known types of sequence variation.
 To molecularly characterize a new genetic disorder, it is necessary to establish a causal link between a particular genomic sequence variant and the clinical disease under investigation.
 Such studies constitute the realm of human molecular genetics.